Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Proofs.

-\begin{proof} Suppose a bad triangle with edges $a,b$ and $c$ is not covered by $C$.
+\ptitle{Proof of Lemma~\ref{lem:randalgo}} \begin{proof} Suppose a bad triangle with edges $a,b$ and $c$ is not covered by $C$.
 In other words, none of $a,b$ or $c$ is part of $C$.
 But then $x_a+x_b+x_c<2(r/2)+1-r=1$, which violates the $\lptriangle$ constraints.
 Thus, Algorithm~\ref{algo:rand} returns a feasible cover.
 The probability that a negative edge $e \in E^-$ is part of $C$ equals

 The probability that a positive edge $e \in E^+$ is part of $C$ equals

 By linearity of expectation, we find that the expected size of $C$ is

 \end{proof}